vadimisakanov/ansible-test-task/README.md

 - `encrypted_partition`: The partition device path to encrypt (must be specified in inventory or overridden)

 ## Usage
-Redefine `encrypted_partition` in `vars/main.yaml` if needed and execute the target playbook
+Redefine `encrypted_partition` in `vars/main.yaml` if needed and execute the target playbook like

+`ansible-playbook playbooks/server-config.yaml -i inventory/inventory.ini --become --user ubuntu`

 `server-config.yaml` is the default playbook that runs all the tasks